seananderson/metafolio/inst/ms/ms.md

 salmonids, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features can filter the environment generating unique conditions for populations [@schindler2008] (*senu* the Moran effect).
-However, since salmonids spend considerable time in a shared ocean environment [@quinn2005], a second mechanism is also important --- diversity of response to the environment [i.e. response diversity, @elmqvist2003; and biocomplexity, @colwell1998;
+However, since salmonids spend considerable time in a shared ocean environment [@quinn2005], a second mechanism is also important --- diversity of response to the environment [i.e. response diversity, @elmqvist2003; and biocomplexity,
 @hilborn2003].
 This mechanism can result from unique phenotypic or genetic traits [@crozier2008; @kovach2012] and be derived from rapid contemporary adaption [@stockwell2003; @fraser2011] or long-term evolution to historical conditions [@eliason2011].
 In reality, these mechanisms can interact.
-For example, salmonid response diversity in the marine environment can be driven by adaptation to localized freshwater environments (REF).
+For example, salmonid response diversity in the marine environment can be driven by adaptation to localized freshwater environments [@eliason2011].

 Salmonids are strongly affected by climate warming [e.g. @patterson2007] and yet show a remarkable diversity of tolerance to temperature [e.g.